These rules are required to be upheld by all QFA Inc Breeders

 - Kittens must be treated on a regular basis for internal and external parasites, as required, in accordance with current veterinary advice on various parasitic cycle controls.

 - It is a QFA requirement that all kittens must have undergone a full veterinary examination and be microchipped prior to sale.

 - Pet kittens born on or after 1 March 2021 must be desexed prior to sale.
-All new owners must be provided with relevant documentation including microchip number eg either a vaccination certificate or health/desexing certificate from a qualified veterinary surgeon.
+All new owners must be provided with relevant documentation including microchip number, a vaccination certificate and desexing certificate issued by a veterinary surgeon.

 - No kitten may be sold under the age of 10 weeks of age.

 - Kittens under 12 weeks cannot be fully vaccinated, and it is the breeder's responsibility to ensure that the new owners are provided with current vaccination records and fully informed of the requirements.